 Depression hurts.
-And while we often pair this mental illness with emotional pain like sadness, crying, and feelings of hopelessness, research shows that depression can manifest as physical pain, too.
+And while we often pair this mental illness with emotional pain like sadness, crying, and feelings of hopelessness, shows that depression can manifest as physical pain, too.

 While we don’t often think of depression as physical pain, some cultures do — especially those where it’s “taboo” to openly talk about mental health.

 For example, in Chinese and Korean cultures, depression is considered a myth.
 So patients, unaware that physical pain may be a sign of psychological distress, go to doctors to treat their physical symptoms instead of describing depression.